GTM Strategy vs Marketing Strategy: The Clear Difference for B2B Tech

 The best B2B tech teams don’t pick one—they connect both.
 A clear GTM gives marketing its north star (who, why, where), and marketing fuels GTM with programs that create and mature demand.
 The handoff isn’t a form; it’s a shared commitment to qualified meetings and revenue.

-If you want the blueprint, start here: GTM Strategy & Execution and GTM Consulting Services.
-If you need execution muscle, see GTM Agency Services.
+If you want the blueprint, start here: GTM Strategy & Execution and Outsourced Sales Development.
+If you need execution muscle, see Outsourced Sales Development.

 A practical 90‑day blueprint